AlexCC93/readthedocs_test/docs/source/Writting service and client. Python.rst

 At this point the script is created, the dependencies configured and the entry point correclty setup.

-:ref:`Open a brand new terminal<installation/Running a docker container>`, make sure that no other ROS2 command is currently running, navigate to the workspace directory and execute:
+:ref:`Open a brand new terminal<installation/Running a docker container>`, make sure that no other ROS 2 command is currently running, navigate to the workspace directory and execute:

 .. code-block:: console